HumabHatterZed/WhistleWindInscryptionMods/WhistleWind.AbnormalSigils/README.md

 # WhistleWind's Abnormal Sigils

-### Face the Fear.
-Make the Future.

-Tired of regular abilities?
-Looking to use abilities with incredibly specific usa
+A library of [number] sigils based on the abnormalities from Lobotomy Corporation and Library of Ruina.
+A required dependency for the 2.0 version of my Lobotomy Corporation Mod.

 ## ⚙️ Dependencies
 * BepInEx-BepInExPack_Inscryption v5.4.1902
-* API_dev-API v2.6.0
+* API_dev-API v2.7.1

+## ⚙️ Compatibility
+If you have Infiniscryption's Spell API installed, several

 ## 💌 Credits/Acknowledgements